Kirksville, Missouri: Government

 Kirksville City Hall.
 The building was originally constructed as a U.S. Post Office in the early 1900s and was converted for city use in the 1960s.

 Kirksville is a Missouri Third-Class city, operating as a council-manager government.
 A paid city manager and staff handle the day-to-day operations and report to the city council.

 Candidates for Kirksville city council are not required to have any party affiliation (i.e. Republican or Democrat) in order to run for office.
 The only requirements are to be at least 21 years of age, a United States citizen, to have lived in the city for at least one year prior to election, and to not have any outstanding/overdue city or county taxes.
 All members are elected in an "at large" representation basis versus any particular section or ward.
 Following each election, the councilmembers vote among themselves to choose a member to serve a one-year term as mayor.
-Council meetings are held the first and third Monday of each month.
+Council meetings are held the second and fourth Monday of each month with informative study sessions held on the third Monday.
 The Kirksville City Council Members as of Feb.
 2021 were: